 Join the EOSC-Pillar Network to get our upcoming updates on:

 EOSC-Pillar events such as workshops and webinars or even hackathons as part of our Open Call for Services

 Important reports, studies and tools such as the National Initiatives Survey, our National Services Registry, Business Model and Sustainability Study, FAIR training courses and toolkit, and many more

 Learn about how Austria, Belgium, France, Germany and Italy are connecting to the EOSC

-EOSC-Pillar gathers representatives of the fast-growing national initiatives for coordinating data infrastructures and services in Italy, France, Germany, Austria and Belgium.
+EOSC-Pillar gathers representatives of the fast-growing national initiatives for coordinating data infrastructures and services in Austria, Belgium, France, Germany, and Italy.

-The project aims to propose the initiatives for the national coordination of data infrastructures and service recently started in many Member States as one of the founding pillars for the development and long-term sustainability of the EOSC.
+The project supports the initiatives for national coordination of data infrastructures and services launched in many Member States as founding pillars for the development and long-term sustainability of the EOSC.

 EOSC-Pillar starts with an initial group of neighbouring countries who are active in open science, to define and set a model to harmonise and interfederate the initiatives.
 The real challenge here is that, despite having very similar objectives and visions, and similar compositions, the initiatives adopt different approaches, need to abide by different national laws and regulations, and have very different funding models and relations with the decision makers.